Indigenous & Marginalized Communities Research

 Team: Wendy Gifford, Peggy Dick, William Dick, Veldon Coburn, J Craig Phillips, Thomas Foth, Tram Nguyen, Rebecca Robillard, Maggie Benoit, Brenda Mullin, Kim O’Brien, Marlene Sackaney-Keeling, Danielle Rolfe, Shokoufeh Modanloo, Zeina Al Awar

 Adapting a holistic program to support the mental health and wellness of front line workers providing care to homeless and street communities with Ottawa Inner City Health

-This study aims to address the intensifying mental health needs of frontline workers serving homeless and street-involved communities during the COVID-19 crisis
+This study aimed to address the intensifying mental health needs of frontline workers serving homeless and street-involved communities during the COVID-19 crisis

-We are working collaboratively with the Ottawa Inner City Health to adapt, implement and evaluate mental health supports for frontline care workers in the current and post-COVID-19 pandemic context.
+We worked collaboratively with the Ottawa Inner City Health to adapt, implement and evaluate mental health supports for frontline care workers in the current and post-COVID-19 pandemic context.

 CIHR grant # 173083